mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/APPROVED_LIBRARIES.md

 - Keep a list of the libraries, and when a new library is added, add it to the list and ask the company to approve.

 If the former is selected, you can delete this file.
-If the latter, this file represent the list.
+If the latter, this file represents the list.

 The way it works is the following:
 - First, make sure that all the licenses listed below are still valid (i.e., they did not change).
 You can use the link to speedup this process.